-The Group's mineral assets included in property, plant and equipment is depreciated and amortized on either a unit-of-production basis or straight-line method over their estimated useful lives.
+The Group's mineral assets included in property, plant and equipment is depreciated and amortized on a unit-of-production basis.
 Under the unit-of-production method, the calculation of depreciation of mineral assets is based on the amount of reserves expected to be recovered from the mine, as included in the technical report prepared by an independent valuer and the assumption that the Group is able to be renew the mining rights without significant cost until the end of the mine's life.
 If these estimates of reserves prove to be inaccurate, or if the Group revises its mining plan, due to reductions in the metal price forecasts or otherwise, to reduce the amount of reserves expected to be recovered, the Group could be required to write down the recorded value of its property, plant and equipment, or to increase the amount of future depreciation and depletion expense.